The ADRIC-RICS Construction Adjudication Program:

 Based on years of public consultation in Ontario and at the Federal level, legislation and regulations for statutory interim adjudication are now in effect or soon to be in many provinces.
 The ADRIC-RICS Model Framework provides comprehensive guidance for all jurisdictions in Canada to achieve an ADR system that will be consistent across the country, based on the 95% success achieved since the first introduction of interim adjudication in the UK 25 years ago.

-Q.Adj Designation and Panel Membership
+The Qualified Adjudicator / Q.Adj Designation and Panel Membership

 Ongoing CPD is required to maintain the designation and remain on the Panel.